verdammtigor/Dynamic-Research-Slots-Reborn/docs/technical_reference.md

 # Dynamic Research Slots - Internal Logic

+> **Document Note**: This documentation was created with AI assistance to provide more comprehensive and detailed coverage, but has been manually reviewed and controlled by a human.
+The technical information has been verified for accuracy, but if you notice any errors or have suggestions for improvement, please report them.

 This document gives a technical overview of how **Dynamic Research Slots Reborn** works under the hood and how you can extend or rebalance it.

 The focus is on: